Esri/arcgis-runtime-samples-android/kotlin/integrated-mesh-layer/README.md

 ## Use case

-An integrated mesh can represent artificial and natural 3D features such as building walls, trees, valleys, and cliffs, with realistic textures and elevation information.
+An integrated mesh is used to generate a mesh over a point cloud data set, which may be derived from a detailed LiDAR survey.
+LiDAR data is often of a high enough resolution to capture 3D features as small as walls and trees, but also the irregular surfaces of geological features like cliffs.
+An integrated mesh made from a point cloud of LiDAR data will include realistic textures and elevation information.

 ## How it works